canalplus/rx-player/doc/api/Basic_Methods/getMaximumPosition.md

 Returns `null` if no content is currently loaded.

-This is useful for live contents, where this position might be updated continously as new content is generated.
+This is useful for live contents, where this position might be updated continuously as new content is generated.

 Please bear in mind that seeking exactly at the maximum position is rarely a good idea: